 We’ve done some research for you.
 Here’s a bird’s eye view of some of the best personal finance tools out there.
 Some of these tools come with a monthly fee, others are completely free.
 So no matter what your needs and desired price point, you’ll be tracking, measuring, and analyzing your dollars like a pro!

-If you’ve listened to any of the ChooseFI podcasts, you’ll know that Brad and Jonathan are big proponents of the Personal Capital app.
-Personal Capital app provides a quick analysis of all of your investment accounts, taking into consideration fees and how it levels out with your desired asset allocation.
+If you’ve listened to any of the ChooseFI podcasts, you’ll know that Brad and Jonathan are big proponents of the Empower app.
+This app provides a quick analysis of all of your investment accounts, taking into consideration fees and how it levels out with your desired asset allocation.

 Ideal For: Anyone who wants to see how their investments are performing in one place, along with snapshots of their assets and liabilities (mortgage, credit card debt) for a fast net worth check.